-Lawyer volunteers are needed now for the Pennsylvania Bar Association’s launch of the Pennsylvania Free Legal Answers, an automated tool developed by the American Bar Association.
+Lawyer volunteers are needed now for Pennsylvania Free Legal Answers, an automated tool developed by the American Bar Association.

 Here’s how the online program works.
 Using a website form, a public user of the program requests brief advice about a specific civil legal issue.
 A volunteer lawyer, law student or paralegal (working under the direction of a lawyer volunteer or staff member) provides basic legal advice without the expectation of long-term representation.
 (Long-term representation is an option if a public user and a volunteer lawyer wish to pursue fuller pro bono representation.)